-- Coin Collector’s Workshop gives a tour of the world of coin collecting and tips for one’s own collection.
+- Give your students a tour of the world of coin collecting and tips in the Coin Collector's Workshop.
 After all, collecting is one way to manage money!

 The Educators area offers hundreds of lesson plans covering all major subject areas.
 All are written by teachers and adhere to national standards, so you’re sure to find plans you can use, from kindergarten through high school.

 Coin programs, like the 50 State Quarters® Program, provide great opportunities to get your students thinking about spending and saving their money!
 See our lesson plans by coin program page to explore these programs.